NNK-KALI/swift-proxy-scraper-and-checker/README.md

 # swift-proxy-scraper-and-checker
 Scrape proxies from free proxy sources and check them.
 This project is intended focus on speed of scraping proxies and checking them.

+This project is incomplete.
+brain dead with asyncio 😵‍💫